Aliases for ABRAXAS1 Gene

 GeneCards Summary for ABRAXAS1 Gene

 ABRAXAS1 (Abraxas 1, BRCA1 A Complex Subunit) is a Protein Coding gene.
-Diseases associated with ABRAXAS1 include Breast Cancer and Familial Breast Cancer.
-Among its related pathways are DNA Double-Strand Break Repair and Deubiquitination.
+Diseases associated with ABRAXAS1 include Inherited Cancer-Predisposing Syndrome and Tumor Predisposition Syndrome.
+Among its related pathways are DNA Double-Strand Break Repair and Cell Cycle, Mitotic.
 An important paralog of this gene is ABRAXAS2.